Firefighters and Divorce

 A firefighter’s divorce is really no different than anyone else’s.
 Couples have different paths they follow to divorce court, and an experienced family law attorney can help make the process go as smoothly as possible.

-If you are thinking about divorce, or if you have received divorce papers, please contact Speaks Law Firm, PC, today to schedule a complimentary consultation.
+If you are thinking about divorce, or if you have received divorce papers, please contact Speaks Family Law, PC, today to schedule a complimentary consultation.
 Call 910-769-7339.
 We can help you develop a strategy for your divorce.